I’m looking for staff

 Employers who want to offer work placements and ongoing employment to Aboriginal and Torres Strait Islander tertiary students can get financial help through the Indigenous Cadetship Support program.

-If you are in a remote area, contact your local Community Development Programme provider for information on the assistance available to you to employ Indigenous Australians.
+If you are in a remote area, contact your local Community Development Program provider for information on the assistance available to you to employ Indigenous Australians.
 You can find your provider on the jobactive website.

 When you hire eligible Indigenous Australian job seekers you may be eligible for a financial incentive of up to $10,000 (GST) from Australian Government wage subsidies.